All Episodes

 You can also use our Enoch AI engine to do some research about peptides.

-You can find Enoch, it's free at Brighton.ai.
+You can find Enoch.

 And it's also going to keep getting better because we keep making improvements.

-A lot of good stuff happened.
+A lot of good stuff happening.

-Oh my god, it's huge.
+Oh, my God, it's huge.

-It's just I now have uh I have 400 terabytes of solid state storage online on my local network now.
+It's just I now have I have 400 terabytes of solid state storage online on my local network now.

 400 terabytes.